Flexible Spending Account (FSA) Benefits From Paychex

 Healthcare Coverage Enhancement

-Help workers and their dependents pay for medical expenses not covered by the group insurance plan — a benefit that contributes significantly to employee retention, morale, and loyalty.
+Contribute to employee retention, morale, and loyalty when you help workers and their dependents pay for qualifying medical expenses not covered by the group insurance plan.

 Control Over the FSA Plan

-FSAs require relatively minimal expenses for the business, as well as control over plan details such as the “use it or lose it” or grace period options, or neither.
+FSAs require relatively minimal expenses for the business and offer control over plan details such as the carryover or grace period options, or neither.

 FSA Benefits for Employees